Combination Skin - Characteristics and Care

 Optimum is to take care of the different parts of the face differently.
 For example, the dry parts with products for normal to dry skin and the oilier parts with products for oily skin.
 This is a matter of experimentation.

-- Cleansing: All our facial cleansers can be used for combination skin.
-These do not dry out the skin and do not increase sebum production.
+- Cleansing: All our facial cleansers may be used for combination skin.
+These do not dry out the skin or increase sebum production.